Join us in building a better future for orphans and Kafala families

 1- Either one or both spouses must acquire Egyptian citizenship.

-2- The age of the applicants must be between 21 and 60 years old.
+2- Applicants must be between 21 and 60 years old.
 If a single woman applies, she must be at least 30 years old and obtain her family's consent if she plans to live with them along with the child.

 3- A stable source of income is required.